 The Anatomy of a Design System

 A design system is more than just a collection of UI elements; it's a sophisticated ecosystem of interconnected parts that work in harmony.
 Understanding these core components is key to appreciating how a design system functions and delivers its many benefits.
 Each component plays a vital role in ensuring consistency, efficiency, and scalability.
+By implementing robust algorithmic market analysis tools alongside design systems, teams can ensure data-driven decision-making throughout the design process.

 1. UI Kit / Pattern Library